 Warm Goat Cheese Salad with Baby Greens

-However, often in the summer months, we choose meals that are meatless like this salad with baby greens, goat cheese and pears.
+However, often in the summer months, we choose meatless meals like this salad with baby greens, goat cheese and pears.

 Baby Greens with Fried Goat Cheese and Pears

-If you're looking for a light main course for a warm summer evening, look no further.
-This recipe combines sweet, fresh greens with rich, creamy goat cheese for an impeccable combination that's sure to impress.
+Look no further if you're looking for a light main course for a warm summer evening.
+This recipe combines sweet, fresh greens with rich, creamy goat cheese for an impeccable combination that will impresses.
 Want to take it a step further?
 Pair this dish with a crisp, dry white wine and watch your guests fawn over your expertise.

 Equipment